oatybiscuit/Node-RED-HA-Octopus-Agile-JSONata/README.md

 ## Using this Node-RED flow

 The flow should run without issue.
-Octopus Agile updates have been reliable, with only a short period of late updates, and a brief issue with corrupt (duplicate) data records.
-The flow here has no error checking and recovery - if the API calls fail then they will be repeated hourly until they succeed.
-If the Octopus Agile Tariff data is corrupt, then there is not much we can do about it (and you can always check on one of the many other websites providing Agile Tariff details to see if they are having issues too...)
+Octopus Agile tariff price updates have been very reliable, with only a short period of late updates, and a brief issue with corrupt (duplicate) data records.
+The flow has error checking but no recovery - if the API calls fail then they will be repeated hourly until they succeed.
+Error checking will look to see that the API call has returned 96 records, covering a full 48 hours.
+The array will not be updated until the return (both import, and export if requested) is correct, complete, and extends into tomorrow.

+Note that, where only the import (or the export) tariff is requested, the other value will still remain in the array but will be set to zero for all records.

+If the Octopus Agile Tariff data is corrupt or fails to update after 23:00, then there is not much we can do about it (and you can always check on one of the many other websites providing Agile Tariff details to see if they are having issues too...)

 ### Daylight Saving Time (DST)